RoMalms10/holberton-system_engineering-devops/0x00-shell_basics/README.md

 This project helps us get familiar with using Shell commands.

-File 0: This script will print the absolute path of the current working directory when run.
-File 1: This script will display the contents list of the current directory when run.
+File 0: This script will print the absolute path of the current working directory when run.\n File 1: This script will display the contents list of the current directory when run.
 File 2: This script will return the user to their home directory when run.
 File 3: This script will display the current directory's contents in long format.